SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 You can use both compressed and uncompressed samples with SFe Compression.
 Simply place uncompressed PCM samples at the beginning of the `smpl` sub-chunk before the compressed sample byte stream.
 Because each sample is compressed individually, the resulting byte streams of all encoded samples are written to the `smpl` sub-chunk.
 The `smpl` sub-chunk may also contain uncompressed little-endian PCM samples.

 For compressed byte streams, it is not necessary to add fourty-six zero-valued sample data points after each sample.
 The length of the `smpl` sub-chunk is not required to be a multiple of two for compressed banks, and its surrounding `LIST` chunk is also not padded to a multiple of two as a consequence.

+#### Supported compression formats for samples (Update 5)

+Currently, SFe Compression requires any compressed samples to be in these formats:
+- wav (essentially uncompressed)
+- ogg
+- opus
+- flac
+- mp3

 #### Unsupported features